 - The bottom bin held my girl’s socks and the top one was a miscellaneous dark hole for hair clips, toys, ribbons, sea shells, mom’s missing earrings (!!)…. you get the idea.

-- We had no place to put the books that we read at night, which between the two kids averaged to about 3 per night.
+- We had no place to put the books that we read at night, which between the two kids averaged about 3 per night.
 They would just pile up for a few weeks between the beds until mommy decided to put all of them back on the playroom bookshelf.

-DIY Kids bedside table with book storage
+Childrens Bedside table with book storage

 Material needed for the DIY kids bedside table with book storage –